 Help & Information for all Cherished number plates in the UK

-Cherished number plates, also known as “dateless number plates”, are car registrations that were first issued before 1963 and so do not have a year identifying character.
+Cherished number plates, also known as dateless number plates, are generally considered as vehicle registrations that were first issued before 1963 and so do not have a year identifying character.

 As cars became more popular and numerous, a more structured approach was needed and in 1963 the first dated number plate was issued.
 This had the “suffix” format “BCD 123A”, with the “A” representing the year of issue.